-The Foundation is pleased to offer the following mini-grant programs that are currently open:
+The Foundation is pleased to offer the following grant programs that are currently open:

-The Foundation is pleased to offer the following mini-grant programs that are currently closed:
+The Foundation is pleased to offer the following grant programs that are currently closed:

-For more information about the application process, please visit the AEP Access to Environmental Education Fund’s webpage.
+For more information about this grant round, please visit the Fund’s webpage.

 The Monroe County Community Foundation mini-grant application is open to public and nonprofit organizations for projects benefiting the Monroe County community.
 In 2020, mini-grants ranged in size from $250-$500.

 Grants are awarded to projects that will increase quality of life, create access to opportunities, or implement a solution for a community need.
 At this time, MCCF does not accept applications for event sponsorships or sports-related requests.
 Learn more about the Monroe County Community Foundation here.

 The Morgan Community Fund’s Fortuna Grant Program is now closed.
 The Fotuna Grant Program serves public and nonprofit organizations working to improve or provide cultural, wellness and educational opportunities to the citizens of Morgan County.
 Individual grant awards typically range between $500 and $5,000.
 To learn more about the Morgan Community Fund, click here.